WA6HXG/MMDVM-Nextion-Screen-Layouts/README.md

 # MMDVM-Nextion-Screen-Layouts
-Here is a collection of screen layouts I have put together for Nextion Screens I am testing them with the Nextion Enhanced (NX40244K032_11) 3.2" Screen I believe they also work for the Non_Enhanced screens.
-(Confirmation welcome) If anyone would like to provide feedback please contact me at wa6hxg@gmail.com I will be working on 2.4" screens next...Feedback is appreciated.
+Here is a collection of screen layouts I have put together for Nextion Screens.
+I am testing them with the Nextion Enhanced (NX40244K032_11) 3.2" Screen.
+I believe they also work for the Non_Enhanced screens. --==(Confirmation welcome)==-- If anyone would like to provide feedback please contact me at wa6hxg@gmail.com I will be working on 2.4" screens next...Feedback is appreciated.